 The Leading Better Value Care Program (the Program) involves scaling up and rolling out evidence-based clinical initiatives that are not currently standardised across NSW but have been demonstrated to be effective.

-There are eight shared initial clinical priorities under the Program.
+There are 13 shared initial clinical priorities under the Program.
 These priorities include people: